Gannon44/mc-vectorizer/README.md

 **Overview:**

-The `block_vectorization` module provides a complete framework for converting Minecraft structure data between two formats:
+The `block_vectorization` module provides a (very incomplete) framework for converting Minecraft structure data between two formats:
 1. **Vectorization:**
    Convert a 3D structure (where each voxel contains either a block ID string or 0) into a 4D latent representation.
 Each block is represented by a 32‑channel vector built from:
    - Order-based (positional) encoding,